Hesperian Health Guides

 syphilis.

-If a woman has syphilis when she is pregnant, her baby can be born too early, deformed, or dead.
-If possible, every pregnant woman should get a blood test to check for syphilis — especially if she has ever had sores on her genitals.
+If a woman has syphilis when she is pregnant, her baby can be born too early, with a disability, or dead.
+Every pregnant woman should get a blood test to check for syphilis — especially if she has ever had sores on her genitals.

 To treat syphilis